 Reliability and serviceability are two more crucial elements to consider when upgrading a motorbike sound system.
 If speakers must be screwed into mounting adapters, stainless-steel hardware should be used so that the fasteners do not rust.
 If you add speakers to a saddlebag, the system should have a service loop or electrical connector that allows you or your mechanic to remove the bag for repair without cutting or undoing any wiring.

 In the mobile electronics business, there are hundreds of brands to choose from.
-There are about a dozen of businesses that specialize in speaker systems for motorcycles, even some work with marine audio.
+There are about a dozen of businesses that specialize in speaker systems for motorcycles, and even some work with marine audio.
 When looking for speakers, you’ll want to choose something that not only sounds fantastic but also lasts a long time.
 Motorcycles are not the same as automobiles or vehicles.

 The speakers are immediately exposed to the sun’s strong UV rays and will dry out and break if they are not made of the proper materials.
 Look for speakers that can withstand water and UV exposure so you can be confident in your purchase.

 The Harley-Davidson Boom!
-Box infotainment system, which was introduced in 2014, provides a number of features.
+The box infotainment system, which was introduced in 2014, provides a number of features.
 It also has a sophisticated equalizer built in that adjusts to the number of speakers and the specific features of the audio system you select.
 When you replace the stock H-D speakers with something that sounds better and can handle more power, the manufacturer-selected equalization curve works against you, making the system sound worse rather than better in most circumstances.

 When dealing with factory-installed Harley source units, you have two options.
 In a good shop, the installation expert will have a module that will allow them to reflash your radio to a smooth and natural EQ choice.
 A second alternative, which provides even more flexibility in terms of the audio system’s final performance, is to integrate a tiny digital signal processor (DSP) in the system architecture.